The Best (and Worst) Time to Visit Zion National Park

 The Best Time to Visit Zion National Park for Driving the Zion Canyon Scenic Drive

 If all you want is to check out the renowned Zion Canyon Scenic Drive and hop in and out of the car at your own leisure, you'll want to visit the park before the holidays in December, or in January and February — the only time private vehicles are allowed on the Zion Canyon Scenic Drive.

 During the rest of the year, you can still see the sights, but you'll just have to do it from one of the park shuttles, which run daily from spring to late November, before picking up again for the winter holiday.

 The Best Months to Visit Zion National Park for Good Weather

 Due to its unique climate and elevation changes, Zion National Park has a wide range of weather conditions throughout the year.
-July is the hottest time to visit (daily temperatures can reach a maximum of 100 degrees), while January tends to be the coldest month.
+July is the hottest time to visit (daily temperatures can reach an average high of 100 degrees), while January tends to be the coldest month.
 Thunderstorms are more common in July and August, and the winter months see the most precipitation, including snow.

 For park accessibility, summer is hard to beat — Zion's operating hours are longer and the park is typically fully open and accessible.
 But this is also when you'll see crowds; July is historically the busiest month at Zion.
 For access to most — if not all — of the park without the summer crowds, visiting during the fall months (October and early November) may be your best bet.
 The temperature can fluctuate as the weather shifts toward winter, but the fall colors can be stunning and there's nothing an extra layer won't fix.